jekyll/jekyll/docs/_docs/posts.md

 *The similarity between categories and tags however, ends there.*

 Unlike tags, categories for posts can also be defined by a post's file path.
-Any directory above `_post` will be read-in as a category.
+Any directory above `_posts` will be read-in as a category.
 For example, if a post is at path `movies/horror/_posts/2019-05-21-bride-of-chucky.markdown`, then `movies` and `horror` are automatically registered as categories for that post.